Sky News: Comcast acquisition, 2018–present

 The sale made Sky News a sister division to NBC News—a U.S.-based news operation owned by Comcast's U.S. media division NBCUniversal, its U.S. pay television news channel MSNBC, as well as Euronews—a pan-European news channel which NBCUniversal owned a stake in at the time of purchase.
+Since the acquisition, NBC News has occasionally simulcast Sky News on MSNBC and NBC News Now to cover international breaking news, while the two divisions have collaborated on projects such as podcasts.
 In April 2019, Comcast CEO Brian Roberts stated that the company was exploring the establishment of a "global" news channel as a joint venture between Sky News and NBC News.
 In January 2020, it was stated that this new channel would also be carried on NBCUniversal's new U.S. streaming video platform Peacock.
 In April 2020, it was stated that the launch of the service, by then known as NBC Sky World News, would be delayed due to the COVID-19 pandemic.
 On 20 April 2020, NBCUniversal sold its stake in Euronews to one of its existing shareholders, citing a desire to prioritise the NBC/Sky service instead.
 The proposed service was scrapped in August 2020, resulting in layoffs of 60 employees.

-On 3 June 2021, Sky News updated its top-of-the-hour sequence, soundtrack and on-screen graphics package.
+On 3 June 2021, Sky News updated its top-of-the-hour sequence, soundtrack, and on-screen graphics package.
 A Sky News source denied the move was related to the launch of GB News.
 On 9 February 2023, David Rhodes was appointed Executive Chairman of the Sky News Group in charge of all Sky's news operations.
 Jonathan Levy was appointed Managing Director and Executive Editor, Sky News UK.

+On 19 July 2024, Sky News was taken offline by the 2024 CrowdStrike incident, briefly making it unable to broadcast live.

+On 9 November Sky News released a video report on the November 2024 Amsterdam riots citing the fact that the violence was kickstarted by Israeli football fans chanting anti-Arab slurs and tearing down Palestinian flags from various properties.
+Shortly afterwards Sky News removed their coverage only to reupload an edited version seemingly removing culpability from the Israeli football fans for starting the violence, prompting outrage on social media.

+On 25 September 2025, ahead of the planned spin-off of most of NBCUniversal's cable networks into a new company called Versant, MSNBC announced a "multi-year" agreement to provide international newsgathering resources to the service after it separates from NBC News into an independent operation.